awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-s3-bucket-ownershipcontrols.md

 # AWS::S3::Bucket OwnershipControls<a name="aws-properties-s3-bucket-ownershipcontrols"></a>

-Specifies the container element for object ownership control rules\.
+Specifies the container element for object ownership rules\.

 ## Syntax<a name="aws-properties-s3-bucket-ownershipcontrols-syntax"></a>